DeLaChance/WebPrint/README.md

 `mvn clean install`

 Run the DatabaseVerticle
-`java -jar target/webprint-backend-0.0.1-SNAPSHOT-fat.jar -cluster -cluster-host 127.0.0.1`
+`java -jar target/database-connector-NEXT-SNAPSHOT-fat.jar -cluster -cluster-host 127.0.0.`

+Run the ServerVerticle
-`vertx run nl.webprint.verticle.server.ServerVerticle -cp target/webprint-backend-0.0.1-SNAPSHOT.jar -cluster -cluster-host 127.0.0.1` # Run the ServerVerticle
+`java -jar target/http-server-NEXT-SNAPSHOT-fat.jar -cluster -cluster-host 127.0.0.1`

 ### Architecture ###
 The front-end running in a browser can do the following: